-This enormous museum easily rivals any other worldwide and not only can you get lost in the wonders of history in the ultra-modern new building but you can marvel at the fully-restored architecture of the Victorian Grand Gallery too.
+This enormous museum easily rivals any other worldwide, and not only can you get lost in the wonders of history in the ultra-modern exhibitions, but you can also marvel at the fully-restored architecture of the Victorian Grand Gallery.

-One of the things I love about the National Museum of Scotland is that it isn’t just a load of stuffy old information booths and boring skeletons like you might find in some other museums, but instead you’ll find a collection of really interesting exhibits that take you through the wonders of nature, art, design, fashion, and science and technology (to name just a few).
+One of the things I love about the National Museum of Scotland is that it’s full of an incredibly diverse range of exhibits that include the fields of nature, art, design, fashion, science, and technology (to name just a few).

-There are galleries containing meteorites from the dawn of our planet, galleries depicting the somewhat later history of Scotland, galleries displaying incredibly lifelike animals from an extinct T-rex to an endangered Scottish wildcat, galleries focussed on world culture and galleries showing just about anything else you can possibly imagine.
+There are galleries containing meteorites from the dawn of our planet, galleries depicting the somewhat later history of Scotland, galleries displaying incredibly lifelike animals from an extinct T. rex to an endangered Scottish wildcat, galleries focused on world culture, and galleries showing just about everything else in-between.

-The science and technology galleries, in particular, are brilliant and you can compete with each other in games like seeing how much energy you can burn in a giant hamster wheel, and trying to get the fastest lap in an F1 racing car simulator, or even trying to beat a cheetah in an animal cycle race.
-There are loads more activities like that dotted throughout the museum and I can say hand on heart they’re all great fun.
+The science and technology galleries, in particular, are great fun, and you can compete with each other in games such as seeing how much energy you can burn in a giant hamster wheel, or trying to get the fastest lap in an F1 racing car simulator, or even attempting to beat a cheetah in a race.

 The Edinburgh Royal Botanic Gardens